Jill is a former Master Gardener and Naturalist who enjoys cooking, abstract painting and stewardship.

 Outside of tropical climates, many people likely treat poinsettias (Euphorbia pulcherrima) as temporary houseplants that go up as decoration during the Christmas holiday season.

-With care, however, they can live— and look good— long past the holidays.
+However, with care, they can live (and look good) long past the holidays.

-Often, poinsettias are sold in nursery pots that are wrapped in foil, cellophane or some other non-porous decorative material.
+Often, poinsettias are sold in nursery pots wrapped in foil, cellophane, or some other non-porous decorative material.
 Although the pots have drainage holes, the wrapping material does not.
 It traps water, preventing the excess from draining away.

 Poinsettias like moist soil.
 In fact, poinsettia plants may require water every other day.
-But they don't like soil that's soppy wet.
+But they don't like soil that's sopping wet.
 They need drainage so that their roots don't rot.

-To maintain the health of the plant, preserve the pretty wrapper and allow drainage, cut away the material that covers the bottom of the pot, leaving the wrapper sleeve intact.
+To maintain the plant's health, preserve the pretty wrapper and allow drainage, cut away the material that covers the bottom of the pot, leaving the wrapper sleeve intact.

-Poinsettias that are exposed to temperatures under 50 degrees F (10 degrees Celcius) often drop their leaves.
+Poinsettias exposed to temperatures under 50 degrees Fahrenheit (10 degrees Celsius) often drop their leaves.